Sutapa1209/ChildCareCosts_TidyTuesday/README.md

          - How gender dynamics in labor force participation rates (LFPR) influence infant childcare costs
          - The geographical distribution of infant childcare costs across U.S. states by age group
          - Differences in childcare costs by child age group (infant, toddler, preschool)
-         - Racial/ethnic disparities in childcare costs
+         - Racial/ethnic differences in childcare costs
-…etc.
+         - How employment patterns by occupational sector relate to childcare costs at the county level …etc.

 ## How to Run